 Brexit, for me, is one of those stories.

 Just after the results were announced I was eagerly seeking out news about how this would affect me and my business.
-But now, over a year on, and no real guarantees in the bag?
-Well, I’ll admit it’s harder to maintain interest when nothing is certain.
+The lack of a clear direction since then has made it very difficult for business owners to plan.